 We seek to provide our customers with the best connectivity and service experience available.
 This customer-centric approach drives our decision-making processes and is another key component of the Altice Way.
 Through investments in our information technology ("IT") platforms and a focus on process improvement, we have simplified and harmonized our service offering bundles, and improved our technical service delivery and our customer service.
 We are investing in our sales channels, including enhancing our e-commerce channels in response to customer behavior.
-While inbound sales remain the largest sales channel for each of Optimum and Suddenlink, our e-commerce channels' share of new sales has grown substantially since the Acquisitions.
-We develop, monitor and analyze detailed customer metrics to identify root-causes of customer dissatisfaction and to further improve the customer experience.
+While inbound sales remain the largest sales channel for each of Optimum and Suddenlink, our e-commerce of the experience of the experience.
 Taken together, we believe these initiatives will further reduce calls and service visits, increase customer satisfaction and strengthen our top-line performance and cash flow generation.